openmessaging/tsc/README.md

 - Coordinating any marketing, events, or communications regarding the Project with the LF Projects Manager or their designee.

 ## OpenMessaging Industrial Advisory Board (OMIAB)
-OpenMessaging has an Industrial Advisory Board (OMIAB) that comprises engineers with detailed knowledge of tracing technology at companies of different scales and software maturity.
+OpenMessaging has an Industrial Advisory Board (OMIAB) that comprises engineers with detailed knowledge of messaging technology at companies of different scales and software maturity.
 The OMTSC members engage with the OMIAB on a periodic basis to gather feedback about successes, challenges, and open-source packages which would benefit from greater OpenMessaging support.
 The current OpenMessaging Industrial Advisory Board is as follows: